-"First tier subcontracts that are awarded by Management and Operating (M&O) Contractors sponsored by the Department of Energy to small business concerns, small business concerns owned and controlled by service disabled veterans, qualified HUBZone small business concerns, small business concerns owned and controlled by socially and economically disadvantaged individuals, and small business concerns owned and controlled by women, shall be considered toward the annually established agency and government-wide goals for procurement contracts awarded."
+"First tier subcontracts that are awarded by Management and Operating (M&O) Contractors sponsored by the Department of Energy to small business concerns, small business concerns owned and controlled by service disabled veterans, qualified HUBZone small business concerns, small business concerns owned and controlled by socially and economically disadvantaged individuals, and small business concerns owned and controlled by women, shall be considered towards the annually established agency and government-wide goals for procurement contracts awarded."

-Beginning in FY 2015, DOE's prime contracting performance includes M&O first tier subcontracts pursuant to 15 USC 644(g)(3), to the extent DOE publicly provided information on small business subcontractors, including the names and claimed size or socioeconomic status.
+Starting from FY 2015, DOE's prime contracting performance includes M&O first tier subcontracts pursuant to 15 USC 644(g)(3), to the extent DOE publicly provided information on small business subcontractors, including the names and claimed size or socioeconomic status.
 Any first-tier subcontracts counted towards DOE's prime contracting goals are not counted towards DOE's subcontracting goals.

-DATA QUALITY
+9 DATA QUALITY

 Complete, accurate, and timely Federal procurement data are essential to increasing Federal small business contract awards and achieving small business contracting goals.
 At the agency level, in accordance with FAR 4.604(a), the Senior Procurement Executive (SPE), in coordination with the head of the contracting activity, is responsible for developing and monitoring a process to ensure timely and accurate reporting of contractual actions to FPDS-NG.
-The Chief Acquisition Officer (CAO) of each agency is required, per FAR 4.604(c) to report its contract actions and must submit to the General Services Administration (GSA), in accordance with FPDS-NG guidance, within 120 days after the end of each fiscal year, an annual certification of whether, and to what degree, agency Contract Action Report (CAR) data for the preceding fiscal year is complete and accurate.
-The General Services Administration, issues further direction in GSAM 504.6 for data quality through verification and validation responsibilities for individual agencies that requires quarterly and annual verification and validation reviews and an annual certification.
-Further, OMB memorandum dated October 2009, requires agencies to annually submit a single FPDS-NG Data Quality Report that includes the agency's certification of the completeness and accuracy of its FPDS data for the previous fiscal year, a description of activities to assure data input accuracy, and a summary of its policies and procedures for measuring and reporting data.
+The Chief Acquisition Officer (CAO) of each agency is required, per FAR 4.604(c), to report its contract actions and must submit to the General Services Administration (GSA), in accordance with FPDS-NG guidance, within 120 days after the end of each fiscal year, an annual certification of whether, and to what degree, agency Contract Action Report (CAR) data for the preceding fiscal year is complete and accurate.
+The GSA issues further direction in GSAM 504.6 for data quality through verification and validation responsibilities for individual agencies that requires quarterly and annual verification and validation reviews and an annual certification.
+Further, OMB memorandum of October 2009 requires agencies to annually submit a single FPDS-NG Data Quality Report that includes the agency's certification of the completeness and accuracy of its FPDS-NG data for the previous fiscal year, a description of activities to assure data input accuracy, and a summary of its policies and procedures for measuring and reporting data.

 SBA takes a number of steps to ensure that agencies verify the accuracy of the small business procurement data reported in the FPDS-NG Small Business Goaling Report and Annual Small Business Procurement Scorecard.
 Preserving the integrity of small business procurement data is essential in ensuring that small businesses have the maximum practicable opportunity to participate in the federal supply chain.
-To that end, the SBA is dedicated to continuously enhance and improve data quality and to provide tools that help identify and correct anomalies.
+To that end, SBA is dedicated to continuously enhance and improve data quality and to provide agencies with tools that help identify and correct anomalies.

-The Anomaly report process used by SBA focuses on a "spot-check" of specific areas for a selected number of agencies.
-SBA has developed potential anomaly reports for the top ten agencies that have either small business award dollars that have been issued to what appear to be large businesses (i.e., the business is in the top 100 vendor list from the Small Business Goaling Report data), Missing NAICS Codes, and/or Missing Contracting Officer's Size Selection data.
-The reports include original contracts for each fiscal year or a modification to the original contract where the anomalies spot-check areas were identified.
+The anomaly report process used by SBA focuses on a "spot-check" of specific areas for a selected number of agencies.
+For this, SBA generates potential anomaly reports for the top ten agencies that have either small business contracts that have been awarded to businesses that appear to be large (i.e., businesses appeared in the top 100 vendor list from the Small Business Goaling Report data), missing NAICS codes, and/or missing contracting officer's size determination.
+The reports include original contracts for each fiscal year or any modification to the original contract where the anomalies spot-check areas were identified.

-The spot-check utilized by SBA for the FY Anomaly Reports consists of a review of the areas shown in the following table for contract actions reported as Small Business awards.
+The spot-check utilized by SBA for anomaly reports for each FY consists of a review of the areas shown in the following table for contract actions reported as small business awards.